September 1, 2022 Update on CMMC

 What Should Contractors Do Right Now?

-We are now getting close to that 12-month window.
+We are now less than 12 months from rulemaking finalization and the resulting action from prime contractors to verify the compliance of their supply chain (subcontractors).
 While some aspects of how CMMC will be implemented are still unknown, the actual requirements are set (NIST SP 800-171), have been largely unchanged since 2017 (DFARS 252.204-7012), and are not going to change in any significant way between now and mid-2023.

-Waiting until the end of this year, or until rulemaking is complete to begin serious work towards implementing NIST 800-171 will likely result in a contractor being ineligible for contract awards starting mid 2023.
+Waiting until the end of this year, or until rulemaking is complete to begin serious work towards implementing NIST 800-171 will likely result in a contractor becoming less attractive to prime contractors beginning in 2023, and ineligible for contract awards in 2024.

 It is our professional recommendation that contractors who currently do business with the DoD begin aligning their environment with NIST 800-171 now, to be ready when the requirements are added to new contracts.
 Organizations who fail to be prepared risk losing contracts or being at a competitive disadvantage when bidding on new business.